-While traveling through SouthEast Asia, I was surprised of how some Asian beliefs like Hinduism and Buddhism make people more accepting, in a similar way to Stoicism.
+While traveling through Southeast Asia, I was surprised by how some Asian beliefs like Hinduism and Buddhism make people more accepting, in a similar way to Stoicism.
 This has a bright side: they are extremely kind, patient and happy people.
 But it also has a dark side: they are more willing to accept dictatorships, caste systems, and oppression.

 Does it mean a world full of Stoics would be easily repressed by an evil tyrant?
 I honestly think that’s not the case.
 Stoicism asks us to accept things emotionally, but also to analyze them rationally and take action.